Botox for Jaw Tension: What Patients Need to Know Before Treatment

 The wider evidence has become more cautious.

-The 2023 BMJ clinical practice guideline for chronic painful TMD, meaning pain present for 3 months or more, made a conditional recommendation against botulinum toxin injection.
-That means Botox should generally not be routine treatment for most people with long-standing painful TMD.
-It does not mean never use it.
-It means the evidence is not strong enough to support it as a standard go-to option for most patients. (pubmed.ncbi.nlm.nih.gov)
+The 2023 BMJ clinical practice guideline for chronic painful TMD, meaning pain present for three months or more, made a conditional recommendation against botulinum toxin injection (Busse et al., 2023).
+This means Botox should generally not be routine treatment for most people with long-standing painful TMD, except in certain situations.

-So the current high-level message is this: Botox may help some people, but the best recent summary of the evidence does not show that it clearly performs better than placebo or other treatments on the outcomes that matter most. (pubmed.ncbi.nlm.nih.gov)
+The current high-level message is this.
+Botox may help some people, but the best recent summary of the evidence does not show that it clearly performs better than placebo or other treatments on the outcomes that matter most.

 What worries me most is what it may do to the muscles